Study in USA

 6. Exam Pressure and Mental Blocks

 During timed portions of examinations, certain candidates experience total forgetfulness that even basic recall methods fail.
-The source of panic often arises because test takers do not practice mock exams nor develop proper examination techniques.
+The source of panic often arises because test takers do not practice mock exams or develop proper examination techniques.

 7. Fear of Failure